hanseaston/personal-website/content/jobs/Amazon/index.md

 ---
-date: '4'
+date: '3'
-title: 'AWS Software Engineer Intern'
+title: 'Software Engineer Intern'
 company: 'Amazon'
 location: 'Seattle, WA'
 range: 'Jun 2021 - Sep 2021'
 url: 'https://aws.amazon.com/connect/'
 ---

-- I interned at the AWS Amazon Connect Team during this summer.
-Amazon Connect builds a modern contact center for businesses and organizations across the world.
+- I interned with the AWS Amazon Connect Team this summer.
+Amazon Connect builds modern contact centers used by businesses and organizations worldwide.

-- The goal of my internship is to experiment and implement new versions of the routing algorithm that matches contacts with agents in the contact center.
-I enjoy the open-ended nature of my internship project.
-I researched extensively on algorithmic designs, and throughout the internship, I had the chance learn classical queueing theory, control system, metrics collection, data visualization, and proof-of-concept programming.
+- The primary goal of my internship was to experiment with and implement new versions of the routing algorithm that matches contacts with agents in the contact center.
+I particularly enjoyed the open-ended nature of my internship project.
+Throughout this period, I conducted extensive research on algorithmic designs.
+Over the course of the internship, I had the opportunity to delve into various areas, including classical queueing theory, control systems, metrics collection, data visualization, and proof-of-concept programming.

-- I also had a chance to learn and explore the engineering cultures at Amazon and familiarize myself with the internal tools and resources Amazonians use in their everyday job.
-It has been a great learning experience.
+- Moreover, I had the privilege of familiarizing myself with Amazon's engineering culture and exploring the internal tools and resources that Amazonians use in their daily work.
+It has been an invaluable and enriching learning experience."